qcif-training/singularity-containers/_episodes/12-singularity-intro.md

 ### Executing a command in a Docker container

-Interestingly, Singularity is able to download and run Docker images as well.
+Singularity is able to download and run Docker images as well.
+It does this by downloading the docker image and converting to Singularity format.

 Let's try and download a Ubuntu container from the [**Docker Hub**](https://hub.docker.com), *i.e.* the main registry for Docker containers:

 ```
-$ singularity exec docker://ubuntu:16.04 cat /etc/os-release
+$ singularity exec docker://ubuntu:20.04 cat /etc/os-release
 ```
 {: .bash}